-You need to check two things before you start your journey.
+You need to check two things before you start your journey:

-- Check your destinations again on www.smartraveller.gov.au.
-If a destination has a travel advisory of 'Do not travel' or 'Reconsider your need to travel', your cover will be affected - Check again to see if the places you're visiting have been in the news.
-If you travel to somewhere that's been in the news for things that have already happened like natural events, your policy may not cover you - > See Make sure it's safe to travel, page 26.
+- check your destinations again on www.smartraveller.gov.au.
+If a destination has a travel advisory of 'Do not travel' or 'Reconsider your need to travel', your cover will be affected; and - check again to see if the places you're visiting have been in the news.
+If you travel to somewhere that's been in the news for things that have already happened like nαtural events, your policy may not cover you. - > See Make sure it's safe to travel, page 24.